 Now that I’m a parent, I have a greater appreciation for zero entry pools.
-My son is currently taking swim lessons and still trying to become confident in his swimming abilities.
 The zero entry pool allows younger children to enjoy the pool while being able to still touch the bottom of the pool.
 I also like that the pool in its entirety isn’t too deep.
-And my four-year-old was able to touch the bottom of this pool for the most part.

 The Lazy River

 Did I mention there’s a lazy river?!
-It was very relaxing, and there were even a few waterfalls.
+It was very relaxing, and there are even a few waterfalls.

-During our first day at the resort, I asked my son several times if he wanted to go down the slide.
-He kept saying no, so I figured that the slide would be a no-go for this trip.
+During our first visit at the resort (when my son was four years old), I asked my son several times if he wanted to go down the slide.
+He kept saying no, so I figured that the slide would be a no-go.